MiDiTeS/IntroToRforLinguistics01/Module_1/2_Basic_notions/02_Basics_p1.md

 *Campinas State University* \
 [rll307@unicamp.br](mailto:rll307@unicamp.br)

 # Introduction
-In this section we will try to do get some introductory concepts on R language, mostly getting some basic conventions.
+In this tutorial we will try to do get some introductory concepts on R language, mostly getting some basic conventions.

 # Some very basic stuff